JoseRoca/AfxNova/docs/Graphics /CGraphCtx Class.md

 ---

-### Helper Procedure: AfxCGraphPtr
+### Helper Procedure: AfxCGraphCtxPtr

-Returns a pointer to the CGraphCtx class given the handle of its associated window.
+Returns a pointer to the `CGraphCtx` class given the handle of its associated window.

 ```
-FUNCTION AfxCGraphPtr (BYVAL hwnd AS HWND) AS CGraphCtx PTR
+FUNCTION AfxCGraphCtxPtr (BYVAL hwnd AS HWND) AS CGraphCtx PTR
 ```

 | Parameter  | Description |